 A Living Man Declared Dead and Other Chapters

-Over a four-year period, Simon traveled around the world recording bloodlines and their related stories.
-In each chapter, the external forces of territory, power, circumstance or religion collide with the internal forces of psychological and physical inheritance.
-The subjects Simon documents include feuding families in Brazil, victims of genocide in Bosnia, the body double of Saddam Hussein's son, Uday, and the living dead in India.
-Her collection is at once cohesive and arbitrary, mapping the relationships among chance, blood and other components of fate.
+A significant and extensive book on a major new body of work by the American artist Taryn Simon.
+Taryn Simon: A Living Man Declared Dead and Other Chapters, I-XVIII was produced over a four-year period (2008-2011), during which Simon travelled the world researching and recording bloodlines and their related stories.
+In each of the eighteen "chapters" that make up the work, the external forces of territory, power, circumstance, or religion collide with the internal forces of psychological and physical inheritance.
+Her subjects feuding families in Brazil, victims of genocide in Bosnia, the first woman to hijack an aircraft, and the living dead in India.
+Her collection is at once cohesive and arbitrary, mapping the relationships among chance, blood, and other components of fate.
+This volume accompanies the exhibitions at Tate Modern, London (May 2011), Neue Nationalgalerie, Berlin (September 2011), and the Museum of Modern Art, New York (May-September 2012).